15 Ways You're Using Your Dishwasher Wrong

 That said, you should be scraping food off your dishes generally.
 You don't need to scrub your dishes before putting them into your dishwasher, but leaving food on your plates can clog your dishwasher's filters and hoses, which are meant to remove residue, not whole pieces of steak.
 Over time, this can lead to your dishwasher working less effectively, and result in a whole lot of dishes you need to rewash.

-You're not cleaning your filter on a regular basis.
+Not cleaning the filter on a regular basis

 You clean the filter on your water pitcher, your aquarium, and your pool, so why aren't you doing the same for your dishwasher?
 If you want to make sure your dishes are spotless every time, you should be cleaning your dishwasher filters regularly—at least a few times a year, if not every few weeks, depending on what model you own.